ZoeyKL/DiscordChatbotsForDummies/README.md

 Enjoy your fully local chatbot.

+##TODO:
+* Bundle python and configure one time batch file

 **DISCLAIMER**

 This project is provided **as-is** for **educational and non-commercial use only**.
 By using, modifying, or redistributing the contents of this repository, you agree to the following: